Deal with the Devil: Synopsis

 Copy of a written deal by Christoph Haizmann from 1669.

-It is usually thought that individuals who make a pact also promise to demons that they will kill children or consecrate them to the devil at the moment of birth (many midwives were accused of this, due to the number of children who died at birth in the Middle Ages and the Renaissance), take part in Witches' Sabbaths, have sexual relations with demons, and sometimes engender children from a succubus, or an incubus in the case of women.

-The pact can be either oral or written.
+Deals with the devil, just like normal contracts in society can be either oral or written.
 An oral pact may be made by means of invocations, conjurations, or rituals to attract the demon; once the conjurer thinks the demon is present, they ask for the wanted favour and offer their soul in exchange, and no evidence is left of the pact.
 But according to some witch trials, an oral pact left evidence in the form of the Witches' mark, an indelible mark where the marked person had been touched by the devil to seal the pact.
 The mark could be used as a proof to determine that the pact was made.
 It was also believed that on the spot where the mark was left, the marked person could feel no pain.
 A written pact consists in the same forms of attracting the demon, but includes a written act, usually signed with the conjurer's blood (although sometimes it was also alleged that the whole act had to be written with blood; meanwhile some demonologists defended the idea of using red ink instead of blood and others suggested the use of animal blood instead of human blood).

 These acts present themselves as diabolical pacts, though there is not always certainty of an actor's authentic sanity.
 Usually the acts included strange characters that were said to be the signature of a demon, and each one had his own sigil.
 Books like The Lesser Key of Solomon (also known as Lemegeton Clavicula Salomonis) give a detailed list of these signs, known as diabolical signatures.

 The Malleus Maleficarum discusses several alleged instances of pacts with the Devil, especially concerning women.
 It was considered that all witches and warlocks had made a pact with one of the demons, usually Satan.

 According to demonology, there is a specific month, day of the week, and hour to call each demon, so the invocation for a pact has to be done at the right time.
 Also, as each demon has a specific function, a certain demon is invoked depending on what the conjurer is going to ask.